 Promote sustainable clinical practice

-Founding Members
+Members

 The University of Basel is the leading house and coordinates the PHUSE projects.
 Furthermore, it develops a core curriculum on Planetary Health Education (PHE) for health care students across Switzerland.
 It fosters national and international exchange, supports the integration of PHE in medical and nursing programs, and facilitates a network of educators and ambassadors to ensure the long-term anchoring of transformative PHE.